 & Remediation Roadmaps for Our Team or Yours

-Your audience is made of real people, and not all of these people experience your site in the same way.
-Different experiences need special attention and an adherence to best practices to make your site as usable as possible.
-We can help navigate the world of inclusion to audit and remediate your site and ensure it meets WCAG 2.1 Levels — and we'll explain what that means, too.
+Your audience is made of real people — not all of these people experience your site in the same way.
+Different experiences need special attention to make your site as usable as possible.
+We can help navigate the world of accessibility and ensure it meets WCAG 2.1 Levels — and we'll explain what it all means, too.

 Who is an Accessible Web For?

 In short — everyone.
-You may first think about people with obvious differences in the way they interact with the world — the blind, the deaf, the wheelchair-bound.
-But there are more subtle differences in the ways people can experience the web.
-And there are temporary disabilities, too.
+Its easy to think about people with obviously different ways in which they interact with the world — the blind, the deaf, the wheelchair-bound.
+But there are more subtle differences, too — and all abilities are temporary.
 Consider:

 - Jim is color blind like 1 in 12 (8%) men.
-Buttons that are bright colors look muddy and gray and they are hard to use
+Online buttons that are bright colors look muddy and gray and they are hard to use

 - Sophia is an avid snowboarder but broke her right arm last week.
 She is trying to get her work done without a mouse and is using only her keyboard until she recovers